bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ## The purposes:

-**1. Analyze the trend of music development over past 20 years.
+**1.Analyze the trend of music development over past 20 years.**

     For example:

    *Music has generally been louder than before?

-   Duration is longer than before?
+   *Duration is longer than before?

-   What novel types of music have evolved popular in the past five years?
+   *What novel types of music have evolved popular in the past five years?

-**2. Establish models to predict track popularity by machine learning algorithms.
+**2.Establish models to predict track popularity by machine learning algorithms.**

    *What features are associated with popularity?

-   What makes a song popular?
+   *What makes a song popular?